-This report is the third in a series of research on smart factories, after “Smart Factories: How can manufacturers realize the potential of digital industrial revolution” and “The Digital Utility Plant: Unlocking value from the digitization of production”
+This report is the third in a series of research on smart factories, after “Smart Factories: How can manufacturers realise the potential of digital industrial revolution” and “The Digital Utility Plant: Unlocking value from the digitisation of production”

 Our analysis has some significant findings and implications for the automotive industry

 The automotive sector is the most enthusiastic industry about smart factories – it is making larger investments and setting higher targets for its digital manufacturing operations than any other sector.

 Few auto manufacturers have translated their enthusiasm into real progress